Last Updated: May 2026 | Author: Robert

 You cannot just walk in and ask for a free computer.
 You must follow a specific legal process called the IPE (Individualized Plan for Employment).

+[Your State] Department of Vocational Rehabilitation.
+Apply for services.
+You will need medical documentation of your disability. - Step 2: The Assessment: You will meet with a VRC (Vocational Rehabilitation Counselor).
 Crucial Tip: Do not say “I want a computer.”
 Say “I want to work as a [Job Title], but my disability prevents me from using standard equipment.”

-The Magic Words: You must ensure the computer is listed as “Required Tool for Training/Employment” in your IPE.
+- Step 3: Developing the IPE: This is the contract between you and the state.
+You must ensure the computer is listed as “Required Tool for Training/Employment” in your IPE.

-Step 4: Purchasing Once the IPE is signed, the state issues a purchase order.
+- Step 4: Purchasing: Once the IPE is signed, the state issues a purchase order.
 You usually get a brand new device, fully warrantied.

 Who Qualifies?

-Anyone with a physical, mental, or emotional disability that creates a “substantial impediment to employment.”
+- Anyone with a physical, mental, or emotional disability that creates a “substantial impediment to employment.”

-This includes: Anxiety/Depression, ADHD, Back Injuries, Vision/Hearing Loss, Mobility Impairments, and Autoimmune Disorders.
+- This includes: Anxiety/Depression, ADHD, Back Injuries, Vision/Hearing Loss, Mobility Impairments, and Autoimmune Disorders.

 Phase 2: The “Deaf-Blind” National Program (iCanConnect)